activeadmin/activeadmin/docs/14-gotchas.md

 ## Helpers

-There are two known gotchas with helpers.
+There is a known gotcha with helpers.
 This hopefully will help you to find a solution.

-### Helpers are not reloading in development

-This is a known and still open [issue](https://github.com/activeadmin/activeadmin/issues/697) the only way is to restart your server each time you change a helper.

 ### Helper maybe not included by default